b. 12/07/1896 140 High St, Odiham, Hampshire. d. 23/09/1975 Bristol, Avon.

 After months spent training in desert warfare, he led the brigade overseas to North Africa in early 1943, where it fought in the Tunisian Campaign with distinction, earning him a Distinguished Service Order.
 The campaign came to an end in mid-May 1943, with the surrender of thousands of Axis soldiers.
 The brigade then, after initially being held in reserve for the Allied invasion of Sicily, settled down for training before taking part in the Allied invasion of Italy where his brigade sustained very heavy casualties and he himself was wounded and evacuated to Egypt.
 In 1944 he was assigned to the General Staff of Middle East Command, and was transferred to the General Staff for Training Home Forces.
 Finally, in 1945, he became the CO for the 140th Infantry Brigade.

 Between 1948 and 1951 he was the Director of Ground Defence for the Air Ministry.
 In 1951 he retired from the military at the rank of brigadier.
-Manley died in Westbury on Trym at the age of 79 on 23rd September 1975, and was cremated at Canford Crematorium, and his ashes scattered in the Garden of Remembrance.
+Manley died in Westbury on Trym at the age of 79 on 23rd September 1975, and was cremated at Canford Crematorium, and his ashes scattered in Memorial Bed 12 of the Garden of Remembrance.
+His medals were stolen in 1971 but later recovered.
 His medals including the VC, DSO, MBE and MC were purchased at auction at Christie’s, London on 21st October 1991 for £37,400.
 The purchaser was Michael Ashcroft and they are now displayed in the Ashcroft Gallery, Imperial War Museum.

 LOCATION OF MEDAL: LORD ASHCROFT GALLERY, IMPERIAL WAR MUSEUM